cjohnston21/Dendrite/README.md

 - Adding a timer so the tree lights up at a specific time each night
 - Adding solar panels so the tree literally photosynthesizes

+# Readability
+- Please make sure to write code that is readable and add comments when you can
+- Please use Markdown to edit the contents of this README.md

 # Contact
 I'm always happy to help and please reach out to me at cstujo5@gmail.com for any questions you might have!
 For additional design questions, see [Dendrite Sculpture](https://connorjohnstonduke.wordpress.com/led-tree-sculpture/)